Psychtoolbox-3/psychtoolbox-3.github.com/docs/ComputePhotopigmentBleaching.md

 receptortype
   'cones'     -- computations for cones.
 [Default]
+  'rods'      -- computations for rods.
+Currently only implemented for
+                 recovery kinetics.
+Need to find and enter half-bleach
+                 constant for rods in scotopic trolands and/or
+                 isomerizations to do steady state of full kinetic
+                 calculations for rods.

-units         -- units of irradiacne
+units         -- units of irradiance
-  'trolands'     input irradiance in trolands.
+  'trolands'     input irradiance trolands.
 Note that the computation
                  only makes sense for L and M cones if this is the input.
                  This is photopic trolands if receptor type is 'cones'.
                  [Default]